kensoz/FEC/.github/doc/disclaimer/en.md

 ### Content information

 FEC use the icons from [Simple Icons](https://simpleicons.org) and follow the site License.
-Technical descriptions come from the official websites of each technology(including its machine translation), Wikipedia, MDN.
+Technical descriptions come from the official websites of each technology, Wikipedia, MDN, BaiduBaike (including machine translation).
 The associated URL comes from the search engine.